 August 21, 2015

-The proposed budget allows CCHHS to invest in new and existing community-based outpatient clinical services and facilities and to continue to improve the patient experience through a robust Patient Support Center, extended clinic hours and enhanced primary care, specialty care and diagnostic services.
+The proposed budget allows CCH to invest in new and existing community-based outpatient clinical services and facilities and to continue to improve the patient experience through a robust Patient Support Center, extended clinic hours and enhanced primary care, specialty care and diagnostic services.

-“We have a tremendous opportunity before us to redefine not only how the Cook County Health & Hospitals System provides care for our patients, but also how our community perceives our system,” said Dr. Jay Shannon, CEO.
+“We have a tremendous opportunity before us to redefine not only how the Cook County Health provides care for our patients, but also how our community perceives our system,” said Dr. Jay Shannon, CEO.
 “In the next year we are going to focus on aligning our services to ensure we are providing our patients the right care, at the right time and place, in a respectful and person-centered manner.”

-CCHHS intends to build a new state-of-the-art regional ambulatory center to serve the Provident Hospital community and also to expand certain services, like ophthalmology, at both Provident and Oak Forest Health Center.
+CCH intends to build a new state-of-the-art regional ambulatory center to serve the Provident Hospital community and also to expand certain services, like ophthalmology, at both Provident and Oak Forest Health Center.
 The system plans on launching a comprehensive behavioral health strategy in FY16 that will enhance community-based mental health services in order to reduce unnecessary emergency department visits, hospitalizations and detentions for this vulnerable population.

 CountyCare, CCH’ Medicaid managed care health plan, is expected have 180,000 members in FY16, generating $952 million in revenue.
 CountyCare is the largest Medicaid managed care plan serving the residents of Cook County.